logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/exporting-test-results/exporting-repository-test-results-to-an-html-file.md

     ![](/images/TA_Help/Images/Save_repo_results_to_html.png)

-4. If you'd like, TestArchitect creates subdirectories to store the exported HTML results, select the **Create folder structure** check box.
+4.  **Optional:** If you'd like, TestArchitect creates subdirectories to store the exported HTML results, select the **Create folder structure** check box.

     Specifically, two options are available as follows.

     -   Flat structure \(the **Create folder structure** check box is cleared\): TestArchitect does not create subdirectories.
 There is only a single top-level directory that contains all HTML results.
     -   Folder structure \(the **Create folder structure** check box is enabled\): TestArchitect creates a hierarchical tree structure, or subdirectories to store HTML results.
-5. If the exported test result is a master result, that is, it is a [test suite result](/user-guide/working-with-test-results/overview/#section.TS_results) or it contains [subresults](/user-guide/working-with-test-results/overview/#section.Subresults), the **Include all sub test results** check box is available.
+5.  **Optional:** If the exported test result is a master result, that is, it is a [test suite result](/user-guide/working-with-test-results/overview/#section.TS_results) or it contains [subresults](/user-guide/working-with-test-results/overview/#section.Subresults), the **Include all sub test results** check box is available.
 With this option chosen, the master result and its subresults are all exported into HTML files.

-6. To export HTML results with your own view layout, select the **Apply customized XSLT template** check box, and then choose a location of your customized XSLT template.
+6.  **Optional:** To export HTML results with your own view layout, select the **Apply customized XSLT template** check box, and then choose a location of your customized XSLT template.

     You are first required to customize the default XSLT template, which means you need to modify [a set of XSL files](/user-guide/working-with-test-results/customizing-xml-test-results/) to suit your desired view layout. \(See more examples [here](/user-guide/working-with-test-results/customizing-xml-test-results/).\)